Lumi-supercomputer/lumi-userguide/docs/development/compiling/cce.md

 :material-help-circle-outline: `man intro_openmp`

-OpenMP **is turned off by default** which is the opposite of earlier version of the CCE compilers.
+OpenMP **is turned off by default** which is the opposite of how earlier versions the CCE compilers worked.
 It is turned on using the `-homp` or `-fopenmp` flag.

 The CCE Fortran compiler allows controlling the level of optimization of OpenMP directives with the `-hthreadN` (`N = 0...3`).
 A value `N = 0` being off and `N